NICKGAV82/PEDALBOARD-PRO/README.md

 ### User Goals -
 1. To find a visually enjoyable website that is easily understood aand navigated.
-2. To fully and quickly undersatnd the services that the company offer.
+2. To fully and quickly understand the services that the company offer.
 3. To be able to easily conact the company.

 ## Wireframes